lmaughan921/experience-manager-brand-portal.en/help/using/troubleshoot-parallel-publishing.md

 Usually the publishing job fails with a timeout error if there are multiple pending requests in the replication queue.
 To resolve this issue, ensure that the replication agents are configured to avoid timeout.

-Perform the following steps to configure the replication agents:
+To configure the replication agents:

 1. Log in to your AEM Assets author instance.
 1. From the **Tools** panel, navigate to **[!UICONTROL Deployment]** > **[!UICONTROL Replication]**.
 1. In the Replication page, click **[!UICONTROL Agents on author]**.
 You can see the four replication agents of your Brand Portal tenant.
-1. Click the replication agent URL to open the agent details.
+1. Click the replication agent URL and click **[!UICONTROL Edit]**.
-1. Click **[!UICONTROL Edit]** to modify the replication agent settings.
 1. In Agent Settings , click the **[!UICONTROL Extended]** tab.
 1. Select the **[!UICONTROL Close Connection]** check box.
 1. Repeat steps 4 through 7 to configure all the four replication agents.